markjprice/cs8dotnetcore3/dotnet5.md

 Preview 4 and later can use the C# 9.0 compiler but many new C# language features like those discussed in the following link are not yet supported: [Welcome to C# 9.0](https://devblogs.microsoft.com/dotnet/welcome-to-c-9-0/)

-To use the C# 9.0 compiler, add an element to set language version to preview in your project file:
+To use the C# 9.0 compiler with pre-final release .NET 5 SDK, add an element to set language version to preview in your project file:
 ```
 <LangVersion>preview</LangVersion>
 ```